D5080, 5080, 24080

 The Southern Region still operated a Glasgow - Newhaven car-sleeper, being frequently worked by BR/Sulzer Peak and English Electric Type 4s, though both classes were banned from the diversionary route between Herne Hill & Tulse Hill.
 D181 on July 8th did use that route following blockage of the proper route through Clapham, however on 10th when the diversionary route was again required D5023 & D5080 were diagrammed for the train.

 Condition September: green livery with small yellow warning panel, curved upper corners, bottom of warning panels partially coveres frame level stripe, blanking plates fitted, valencing still present, hand/footholds in place, engine exhaust in original position, ridge sided sandboxes, three rung bogie mounted footsteps.

 Condition date uncertain: blue & yellow livery, shortened fuel & water tanks, both with circular gauges, no blanking plates, valencing still present, hand/footholds in place, exhaust located over engine room, BR emblems on each cabside, number inboard of cab doors with 'D' prefix.

-The investiture of the Prince of Wales at Caernarvon created much special traffic for the region, including the use of Class 40s 216 & 233 on the Royal Train.
+The investiture of the Prince of Wales at Caernarvon on July 1st created much special traffic for the region, including the use of Class 40s 216 & 233 on the Royal Train.
 The only recorded use of a BR/Sulzer Type 2 was the stationing of 5080 at Caernarvon as a shunting locomotive!